Epub vs PDF in 2026: Which Format for Your Self-Published Book? (Complete Guide)

 Available Tools

 Folio Studio (web, free to start): exports epub and print-ready PDF from the same project.
-Fifteen typographic templates, real-time preview.
+Fifteen typographic templates, real-time preview, EAA-compliant epub by default.
 The simplest option for authors who want professional results without technical training.

 Atticus (web, $147): alternative to Vellum, works on all systems.